mauriciojost/botino-arduino/README.md

 | images        | Holds custom images to be used.                                                      | [Images.h](src/actors/Images.h)    |
 | ...           |                                                                                      | [...](src/actors/)                 |

-Control your botino via the [Botino portal](http://martinenhome.com:6780).
+Control your botino via the [Main4ino portal](http://martinenhome.com:6780).

 # 2. Extras

 ## Telnet

 You can telnet the device for debugging purposes.
 You will get the logs via Wifi.
+Debug mode must be enabled.

 You can also control the device.
 To do so you need to enter in configuration mode, by sending via telnet the command `conf` (and wait for the device to pick it up).
 Then send the command `help` for help.